Optimizing a landing page to increase conversions or sales is not as hard as you would think. Or at least where to start isn’t.

 I’ve read many landing page optimization tips and tricks that promise on increasing conversions.
 I welcome you to look for those resources to get a better understanding of how to improve landing pages, no problem.
 I’ll try to show what I understood from those articles.

-Introducing the RVCC Landing Page Optimization Framework
+RVCC Landing Page Optimization Framework

 The RVCC landing page optimization framework is what gets me started on what I need to check on landing pages.
 It’s a written guideline for me to start landing page audits.
 What does RVCC mean?